Oyl-Wallet/alkanes-contract-indexer/README.md

   - Compute net token0/token1 contributions and LP supply; persist rows when all nets > 0. `creatorAddress` is resolved from decoded protostone at the `vout` when available.

 - Decode PoolMint (add_liquidity) rows:
+ - Decode PoolBurn (remove_liquidity) rows:
+  - Filter to `invoke` events with `data.type == "delegatecall"` and opcode `inputs[0] == 0x2`.
+  - Use `Pool` to resolve token0/token1 for the poolId (`alkaneAddressBlock/Tx`).
+  - Choose the matching `return` on the same `vout` where the user receives more token0 and token1 (net positive out) and where the LP token amount in `response.alkanes` is strictly less than any LP in `invoke.context.incomingAlkanes` (net burned).
+If multiple such returns exist, prefer the one with the smallest LP remaining (tie-breaker: the latest such return).
+  - Compute net amounts: token0Amount = out - in, token1Amount = out - in, lpTokenAmount = lp_in - lp_out.
+Persist only if all nets > 0. `burnerAddress` is resolved from decoded protostone at the `vout` when available.

   - Filter to `invoke` events with `data.type == "delegatecall"` and opcode `inputs[0] == 0x1`.
   - Use `Pool` to resolve token0/token1 for the poolId (`alkaneAddressBlock/Tx`).
   - Choose the matching `return` on the same `vout` where the LP token (poolId) appears in `response.alkanes` with amount strictly greater than any incoming LP (net minted).
 On multiple candidates, prefer minimal token outs (latest on tie).